Last Updated on April 7, 2023 by Laura Fitton

 Software user is happy + Talks about software = Free software for everyone.

 It’s called a Priority Referral Program.
-(If this is not available with one of your software providers, ask why.)
+(If it’s not available with one of your software providers, ask why?)

-Here’s how it works at Blueleaf: Each user is given the freedom to hand out 2 FREE months of Blueleaf to their colleagues and peers, simply by making an introduction between them and the company.
-Then, when the friend decides to subscribe, the customer gets 2 free months, too.
+Here’s how it works at Blueleaf: Each user is given the freedom to hand out a $500 credit to their colleagues by simply introducing them to Blueleaf.
+Then, when the friend decides to subscribe, the customer gets $500 credit, too.

 How can you apply this in your firm?